seardy/pyfinger/README.md

 # Python library for ZFM-20 fingerprint sensor

-The PyFingerprint library allows to use the ZhianTec ZFM-20 fingerprint sensor and the Raspberry Pi or other Linux machines.
+The PyFingerprint library allows to use the ZhianTec ZFM-20 fingerprint sensor on the Raspberry Pi or other Linux machines.

 **Note:** The library is inspired by the C++ library from Adafruit Industries:
 <https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library>